A refreshing iced milk tea made with black tea, sweetened condensed milk, and half & half. It’s sweet, creamy, and hits the spot on hot summer days.

 I don’t like using boiling hot water for making iced tea since I need to cool it down quickly and I find boiled water just too hot to work with.

-Steep black tea for 5 minutes.
-We want a nice strong brew using double the amount of tea.
-I’m using two teaspoons of tea for each serving.
+I’m making a nice strong brew using double the amount of tea.

-Tightly close the lid and give it a good shake.
-I shake it about 10 times.
+STEP 7: Tightly close cocktail shaker lid and shake 10 times.

-Ice quickly cools down the tea with this method and it’s ready to drink.
+Ice quickly cools down the tea and it’s ready to drink.

 Leave a little room at the top for the sweetened half & half.

-Pour in the sweetened half & half.
-Pretty!
+STEP 9: Pour in sweetened half & half.